markalanboyd/markalanboyd/README.md

 - 👋 Hi, I’m @markalanboyd
 - 👀 I’m interested in ...
 Audulus, programming, and teaching
 - 🌱 I’m currently learning ...
-Python, Lua, & GLSL
+WebDev & Python
 - 💞️ I’m looking to collaborate on ...
-Music-related projects
+Open-source projects
 - 📫 How to reach me ... @biminiroad on the Audulus Discord https://discord.gg/DyVNeBhK2b

 <!---